Pioneering research to fight

 Interstitial lung diseases, or ILDs, are a group of over 200 conditions that may result in lung inflammation and scarring.
-In the most severe form, this leads to Pulmonary Fibrosis (PF) a chronic condition characterised by shortness of breath.
+In the most severe form, this leads to pulmonary fibrosis, a chronic condition characterised by shortness of breath.

-In many cases, we can determine the disease or injury that caused PF, for example, exposure to feathers and dusts (eg. silica) and some drugs may cause hypersensitivity pneumonitis and PF (see ILD section).
-However, the most common and severe form of PF has no known cause and is called Idiopathic PF, or IPF.
+In many cases, we can determine the disease or injury that caused pulmonary fibrosis (PF).
+For example, exposure to feathers and dusts (eg. silica) and some drugs may cause hypersensitivity pneumonitis and PF (see ILD section).
+However, the most common and severe form of PF has no known cause and is called idiopathic pulmonary fibrosis, or IPF.
 IPF is a distinct disease that usually affects older patients.
 Although there are over 200 related ILDs, IPF is the most common.

 Pulmonary fibrosis symptoms